jon-krajack/personal-portfolio-site/README.md

 # Personal Portfolio Website

-This is a responsive personal portfolio site built as **Project 1** of the Jeckal Web App roadmap.
-It introduces me (Jon Krajack), showcases featured and past projects, highlights relevant skills I'm building, and includes a dynamic FAQ section.
+This is a responsive personal portfolio site built as **Project 1** of the Jeckal web application roadmap.
+See below for the project roadmap.

 ## Live Site